Tazaf/ionicitude/README.md

 ```javascript
 Ionicitude.setLocation(31.2543139, -24.258480555555554, -10000, 20000):
 ```

+# Demo Application
+An demo application that uses Ionicitude in an Ionic app can be found [here](https://github.com/Tazaf/IonicitudeDemoApp).

+# Contribution and Issues

+Any contribution or enhancement to this Ionicitude Demo App are welcomed and will be appreciated.

+If you experience bugs or strange behaviors will testing this app, please do not hesitate to raise an issue about it.

+**In both case, please, use the GitHub tools of this repository (merge request and issues) rather than sending a personnal email.
+This way, it will be easier to manage and keep track of what's happening.
+Thanks !**

 # License
 This package is licensed under the MIT Licence.
 See [LICENCE.txt](https://github.com/Tazaf/ionicitude/blob/master/LICENSE.txt) or read the following text:
 ```